 \subsection{Processes that may not hit 0}

-Consider a process which is killed only at 0 (that is, with $\kappa\equiv 0$.)
-If the process is not almost surely absorbed at 0 eventually --- that is, if $\mathbb{P}_x(T_0 = \infty) > 0$ --- we may wish to condition the process at time $t$ on being killed eventually, but not yet.
+Consider a process which is killed only at 0 (i.e., with $\kappa\equiv 0$).
+If the process is not almost surely absorbed at 0 eventually---that is, if $\mathbb{P}_x(T_0 = \infty) > 0$---we may wish to condition the process at time $t$ on being killed eventually, but not yet.
 That is, we consider the long-time asymptotics of

 Conditions of this kind can often be found in the analogous problems in the theory of branching processes.
 This problem can be reduced to our previous analysis by an h-transform.
-The function $h(x) = \mathbb{P}_x(T_0 < \infty)$ is harmonic, and by general theory (see \cite{rP95}, chapter 4, sections 3 and 10) the process $(X_t)$ conditioned to hit $0$ corresponds to the generator $L^h$ whose action is given by
+The function $h(x) = \mathbb {P}_x(T_0 < \infty)$ is harmonic, and by general theory [see \citet {rP95}, Chapter 4, Sections 3 and 10] the process $(X_t)$ conditioned to hit $0$ corresponds to the generator $L^h$ whose action is given by

 The process associated to the operator $L^h$ can again be defined by Dirichlet form techniques, and the associated family of measures on the path space is denoted by $\tilde{\mathbb{P}}_x$.
 As explained above we have